Orbital Exenteration Following Traumatic Proptosis in a 4-Year-Old Yankasa Ewe: A Case Report

 References

 Riviere JE, Papich MG, editors.
-Veterinary Pharmacology and Therapeutics.
+Veterinary pharmacology and therapeutics.
 10th ed.
-Ames (IA): Wiley-Blackwell; 2018.
+Hoboken, NJ: John Wiley & Sons, Inc., 2018.